 What is Benchmark testing?

-Benchmark testing is a method of testing that is used to measure a product or system’s performance against established standards or benchmarks.
+Benchmark testing is a type of performance testing that measures an application’s or website’s performance against predefined standards or industry benchmarks.

 What is Benchmark Testing